 This is the big one for the Maldives.
 Accommodation choices in the islands range from very basic backpacker style accommodation all the way up to some of the most pimping luxury villas in the world.

-Once you arrive into Male international airport, you're going to need to get to your resort and I'm sorry to say that Uber is not going to get the job done.
+Once you arrive at Male international airport, you’re going to need to get to your resort and I’m sorry to say that Uber is not going to get the job done.

 With regards to resorts that require a domestic flight and then a speedboat, well that’s definitely going to take up some of your valuable Maldives time and is generally going to be expensive.
 If you have your heart set on a resort that requires this type of transfer then you just have to accept that it is what it is.
 Once you’re there, no doubt you’re going to feel like it was worth the effort but it isn’t advisable to choose an island that requires this type of transfer if you’re visiting for less than a week.

-For many visitors, the number one reason they're in the Maldives is for the snorkeling and diving.
-The underwater scenery of the islands is unparalleled and on many islands all you need to do is look over the edge of your overwater deck to see white and black tip reef sharks, turtles and manta rays.
+For many visitors, the number one reason they’re in the Maldives is for the snorkelling and diving.
+The underwater scenery of the islands is unparalleled and on many islands, all you need to do is look over the edge of your overwater deck to see white and blacktip reef sharks, turtles and manta rays.

-If you're planning on doing a two tank dive every morning, you're going to want to pick an island with a top house reef such as Park Hyatt Hadahaa, which is often said to have the most colouful and interesting coral formations in the Maldives (which would automatically make it a contender for the best worldwide).
-If you're planning on spending most of your time on the beach or by the pool and are just planning on the odd half hour of snorkeling, you may be better off looking at islands with a shallow lagoon and beaches with fluffy white sand.
+If you’re planning on doing a two-tank dive every morning, you’re going to want to pick an island with a top house reef such as Park Hyatt Hadahaa, which is often said to have the most colourful and interesting coral formations in the Maldives (which would automatically make it a contender for the best worldwide).
+If you’re planning on spending most of your time on the beach or by the pool and are just planning on the odd half-hour of snorkelling, you may be better off looking at islands with a shallow lagoon and beaches with fluffy white sand.
 Or even better, a long sand bar like the one at Finolhu.